 - A. The tuition reimbursement program in this Unit is designed to: - 1.
 Enhance professional job skills; and - 2.
-Encourage ongoing professional development. - B. Eligibility of courses shall be generally based on the provisions of Standard Operating Procedure HR.02.09 (Employee Tuition Reimbursement Part 1, Article III, Section 2 of the Personnel and Salary Resolution.
-Approval for other courses such as certificate programs, seminars, and workshops shall be subject to the approval of the requesting employee's Executive Manager.
+Encourage ongoing professional development. - B. Eligibility of courses shall be generally based on the provisions of Standard Operating Procedure HR.02.09 (Employee Tuition Reimbursement). - C. Reimbursement from the Authority shall not exceed two thousand dollars (\$2,000) in any fiscal year and shall apply to tuition, registration, lab fees, books, and approved related expenses; and shall be processed according to SOP HR.02.09.
+This amount is inclusive of any other tuition reimbursement (e.g., if in another bargaining unit) an employee may have received during a fiscal year.
+Equipment purchases are not covered under the program.